ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

 |[Service broker](https://prometheus-service-broker.cloudapps.digital/metrics)  {job="prometheus-service-broker"}|[Ruby exporter](#ruby-exporter)|Request metrics for Prometheus service broker|
 |EC2 node metrics {job="prometheus_node"}|Node exporter|VM metrics for the EC2s running Prometheus (The URL is not public)|

+You can see available metrics from those metric endpoints either by visiting the endpoint URL (if public facing) or by querying `{job="<job-name>"}` in Prometheus.

 #### Cronitor
 [Cronitor](https://cronitor.io/) is a “Deadman Switch” type of service for health and uptime monitoring of cron jobs.
 Regular “heartbeats” are sent to Cronitor indicating uptime, it will raise a Pagerduty ticket if it misses the number of heartbeats as configured.
 We use this to page us if our alerting pipeline is not working.